MatthewReid854/reliability/docs/Fitting all available distributions to data.rst

 Example 1
 ---------

 In this first example, we will use `Fit_Everything` on some data and will return only the dataframe of results.
 Note that we are actively supressing the 3 plots that would normally be shown to provide graphical goodness of fit indications.
+The table of results has been ranked by BIC to show us that Weibull_2P was the best fitting distribution for this dataset.
+This is what we expected since the data was generated using Weibull_Distribution(alpha=5,beta=2).

 .. code:: python